Webmunk-Project/Webmunk-Mono-Repo/webmunk-ext/README.md

 2. adPersonalization.items
 Description: Stores the list of ad personalization items.
 This includes URLs, names, and keys for each ad.

-3. identifier
-Description: Stores the user identifier after successful enrollment.
-This is used for identifying the user across sessions.

-4. surveys
-Description: Stores a list of surveys that need to be completed.
-This includes survey URLs and names.

-5. completedSurveys
-Description: Stores a list of URLs for surveys that have already been completed.

 ## Development and Testing